-Bigfoot is also the cryptid with the most alleged evidence behind it, with everything from footprint casts, recorded sounds and even photos and videos.
+Bigfoot is also the cryptid with the most alleged evidence behind it, with everything from footprint casts, recorded sounds, and even photos and videos.
 So what explains this creature, if it isn’t real?
-There are no apes in the new world, and no other bipedal animals.
+There are no apes in the new world and no other bipedal animals.

-- Humans: Could humans in weird location explain Bigfoot sightings?
+- Humans: Could humans in weird locations explain Bigfoot sightings?
 Some may be wearing dark clothes or even ghillie suits for hunting.
 Worse, others may be wearing costumes and intentionally trying to deceive people.

 - Bears: The only other creatures that would match the reported size of Bigfoot are black and brown bears.
 A large black bear may be up to seven feet tall on its hind legs, and some brown bears may approach ten feet.